 A look at the latest in local food, dining and drinking news

-Selland’s on Broadway to open as early as March
+Selland’s on Broadway to open this spring

 If you work or live near downtown Sacramento and find yourself craving a cupcake from Selland’s bakery, your treat will soon be just a quick walk, drive or bike ride away.